-If you’re wondering about how social media can affect your SEO efforts and you’re looking for a quick answer, then yes, indirectly it can.
+If you’re wondering how social media affects your SEO efforts and you’re looking for a quick answer, then yes, indirectly it can.

 If you’re trying to improve your search engine rankings, it’s worth knowing how variables like social media can affect SEO.
 In this post, we share a few tips for optimizing your company social media profiles for search engines, but before we do that, let’s take some time to demystify the relationship between social media and SEO.